asad-python/AAND/README.md

 * **DATASET_folds_visualization.py** - Used to visualize the dataset folds and see the proper distribution of

+### Folder Files

+Following are the details of the main folder files in the repository.
+You may find a few other files that are created during run time

+* **configs** - Folder containing the important configurations for all the datasets in YAML format.
+* **utils** - It contains the utility files used in the code that are called in testing.

 ### Preparing Datasets

 The very first thing is to prepare datasets, this improved architecture can be tested on different datasets (Images and Videos).
-We have tested it on MNIST,Fashion-MNIST,Coil-100 and UCSD PED 2 video anomaly datsetes. run **partition_DATASETNAME.py**, with the dataset name to prepare the data into folds.
+We have tested it on MNIST, Fashion-MNIST,Coil-100, and UCSD PED 2 video anomaly datasets.

+run **partition_DATASETNAME.py**, with the dataset name to prepare the data into folds.
-For the Video dataset the preprocessing need to be done, the details are mentioned in the paper.
+For the Video dataset, the preprocessing needs to be done, the details are mentioned in the paper.

 ### Preparing Training